SPECIAL EDUCATION

 lheaton@longmeadow.k12.ma.us

-Catherine Beavis - Pre-School Wolf Swamp Road Elementary School.
+Catherine Beavis - Preschool Wolf Swamp Road Elementary School.
 413-565-4270. cbeavis@longmeadow.k12.ma.us

 DISTRICT SPECIALIZED PROGRAMS

-LLD Language Learning Disabilities Program
+LLD Language-based Learning Disabilities

 LINC Longmeadow Integrated Network for Children